datacarpentry/sql-ecology-lesson/setup.md

 >
 > We will use the [DB Browser for SQLite](http://sqlitebrowser.org/) program,
 > which is available for all major platforms.
+> You will need to install both SQLite and DB Browser for SQLight for your computer platform.
+Click on each link and follow the installion
+> instructions.
+You will need administrative or install privleges if you are using a university managed computer you will need to submit a
+> request to your helpdesk for the installion of both software tools.
 {: .prereq}